dockwa/fort-awesome-everywhere/README.md

 # fort-awesome-everywhere
-Fort Awesome on the web, iOS, and Andriod.
+Fort Awesome on the web, iOS, and Andriod, for fun and profit!

+But why?
+* Are you tired of having 6,000,000 pngs floating around your iOS and Android projects?
+Are you tired of having to resize your images for @2x, @3x, hdpi, mdpi, xhdpi, xxhdpi, xxxhdpi, etc?
+* Are you tired of having to keep your image assets in sync across three different platforms at endless sizes and densities?
+* Do you wish you could instead use a single file that stored all of your images and icons, at _infinite_ resolution, future proofed for any new device sizes and screen technologies?
+* Do you wish you could change the color of your icons by simply specifying a color in a layout file or code?

 But how?
-That sounds complicated!
-Fear no more friends, here's a super simple solution to implementing custom Fort Awesome icon fonts to supply all of the icons across your entire product line, on web, iOS, and Android!
+This sounds too good to be true...

+**Fear not friends, there is a solution to all of your above problems and wishes!
+By using a custom Fort Awesome icon font and this simple script and tutorial, you can enjoy all of these benefits with barely any effort.**

+Without further ado...

-iOS:
+## iOS:

 1) Download your .ttf font file from Fort Awesome, add it to your Xcode project.

 2) Go to your Fort Awesome dashboard, copy the ID at the end of the url, and paste it [here](https://knotlabs.github.io/fort-awesome-everywhere/).
 Then click **Export JSON Map**, copy the JSON, paste it into a text file, and save it as ```FONT_NAME_font_map.json``` (or whatever you prefer).
 Add this JSON file to your Xcode project.

 3) Add the [FontAwesomeKit Cocoapod](https://github.com/PrideChung/FontAwesomeKit) to your project.